fieldtrip/website/tutorial/tms-eeg.md

 8. Interpolate gaps previously occupied by ringing/step response and recharge artifacts using **[ft_interpolatenan](/reference/ft_interpolatenan)**
 9. Apply further processing such as baseline correction, detrending, and filtering using **[ft_preprocessing](/reference/ft_preprocessing)**.

-**Analysis**

-After having cleaned the data, we will perform the following analyses:
+After having preprocessed and cleaned the data, we will perform the following analyses:

 - Calculate time-locked averages using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**
 - Time-frequency analysis using **[ft_freqanalysis](/reference/ft_freqanalysis)**